Support

 What is a Declaration of Honor?
 See FAQ n.
 2.2.

-1.5 How will my eligibility be verified?
+1.6 How will my eligibility be verified?

 When completing the registration online form, you'll need to provide details concerning the EU funding programme you are associated with.

 Shortly after submission, an email will confirm your registration to the InnoNext initiative and provide you with the link to set up the credentials to enter the matchmaking platform.
-Your eligibility as a researcher is bound by the Declaration of Honor, the document required to gather the consent of your PI/Project coordinator/employer for your participation to InnoNext.
+Your eligibility is bound by the Declaration of Honor, the document required to gather the consent of your PI/Project coordinator/employer for your participation to InnoNext.

 You must upload a signed Declaration of Honor for each application you submit.